Deadline for Expressions of interest in the new funding is Midday on the 26th May. For more information contact Matthew Peleszok

-Northamptonshire Sport has been allocated £100,000 over two funding phases to support 4 main priority groups.
+Northamptonshire Sport has been allocated £150,000 over three funding phases to support 4 main priority groups.
+So far £100, 000 has been allocated to support organisations across the county.

 - Organisations supporting participants from Ethnically Diverse communities.